DSupps/Kickstarter_Challenge/README.md

 What are some other possible tables and/or graphs that we could create?

+1) A pivot table with spotlight in the rows, outcomes for columns and outcomes for values.
+Filtered by Parent category "theatre" and subcategory "plays".
-If you look further in the data, you see that all successful plays have TRUE in the "spotlight" column and all failed plays have FALSE.
+- If you look further in the data, you see that all successful plays have TRUE in the "spotlight" column and all failed plays have FALSE.

+2)